truschival/buildroot_digitalrooster/README.md

 For detailed information on the hardware check out [digitalrooster.dev/hardware](https://digitalrooster.dev/hardware).
 This software includes configurations for Raspberry Pi Zero W and Banana Pi M2 Zero.
+The Raspberry Pi port works great while Banana Pi is still under development.
+We have to figure out the performance issues i.e. why it takes ages for the display to update after a touch event.
+I don't consider this port production ready yet.

 The device tree and kernel drivers include support for following hardware:

 -   Adafruit [PiTFT2.8" capacitive touch](https://learn.adafruit.com/downloads/pdf/adafruit-2-8-pitft-capacitive-touch.pdf)